Great Atlantic Resources (CVE:GR) Shares Down 14.3% – What’s Next?

 Great Atlantic Resources Corp.
-(CVE:GR – Get Free Report)’s stock price was down 14.3% during trading on Friday .
-The company traded as low as C$0.06 and last traded at C$0.06.
-Approximately 445,649 shares were traded during trading, an increase of 332% from the average daily volume of 103,249 shares.
+(CVE:GR – Get Free Report)’s share price was down 14.3% during trading on Friday .
+The stock traded as low as C$0.06 and last traded at C$0.06.
+Approximately 445,649 shares traded hands during trading, an increase of 332% from the average daily volume of 103,249 shares.
 The stock had previously closed at C$0.07.

 Great Atlantic Resources Company Profile